2025 UK Championship

-The 2025 UK Championship (officially the 2025 Victorian Plumbing UK Championship) is an upcoming professional snooker tournament that will take place from 29 November to 7 December 2025 at the York Barbican in York, England.
-The 49th consecutive edition of the UK Championship since it was first staged in 1977, it will be the ninth ranking event of the 202526 snooker season, following the 2025 International Championship and preceding the 2025 Snooker Shoot Out.
-It will be the first of the season's three Triple Crown events, preceding the 2026 Masters and the 2026 World Snooker Championship.
+The 2025 UK Championship (officially the 2025 Victorian Plumbing UK Championship) was a professional snooker tournament that took place from 29 November to 7 December 2025 at the York Barbican in York, England.
+The 49th consecutive edition of the UK Championship since it was first staged in 1977, it was the ninth ranking event of the 2025–26 snooker season, following the 2025 International Championship and preceding the 2025 Snooker Shoot Out.
+It was the first of the season's three Triple Crown events, preceding the 2026 Masters and the 2026 World Snooker Championship.
+The tournament was broadcast by the BBC and TNT Sports domestically, by Eurosport in mainland Europe, by local channels in China and elsewhere in Asia, and by WST Play in all other territories.
+The winner received £250,000 from a total prize fund of £1,205,000.

-The top 16 players in the snooker world rankings will be seeded through to the main stage.
-An additional 128 players will compete in a four‑round qualifying tournament from 22 to 27 November 2025 at the Robin Park Leisure Centre in Wigan, England, with higher ranked players given byes to the later rounds.
-The 16 successful qualifiers will advance to the main stage in York, where they will be drawn at random against the 16 seeds.
+The top 16 players in the snooker world rankings were seeded through to the main stage.
+An additional 128 players competed in a four‑round qualifying tournament from 22 to 27 November at the Robin Park Leisure Centre in Wigan, England, with higher ranked players given byes to the later rounds.
+The 16 successful qualifiers advanced to the main stage in York, where they were drawn at random against the 16 seeds.
+The last 32 featured 12 players from China, a record at any Triple Crown tournament.

-Judd Trump will be the defending champion, having defeated Barry Hawkins 108 in the 2024 final.
+Judd Trump was the defending champion, having defeated Barry Hawkins 10–8 in the 2024 final.
+Mark Selby defeated Trump 10–8 in the final to win his third UK Championship title, following his previous wins in 2012 and 2016.
+It was Selby's 10th Triple Crown title and 25th ranking title, and was his first victory at a Triple Crown tournament since the 2021 World Snooker Championship four and a half years earlier.
+He became the fourth player in professional snooker history to win 10 or more Triple Crown titles, following Steve Davis, Stephen Hendry, and Ronnie O'Sullivan.

+The event produced 118 century breaks, 83 during the qualifiers in Wigan and 35 at the main stage in York.
+Liam Pullen and Chang Bingyu both made the maiden maximum breaks of their professional careers, in the first and third rounds of qualifying respectively.
+These were the 15th and 16th maximums of the season, breaking the record of 15 set in the 2024–25 season.
+The highest break at the main stage was a 138 by Hawkins in his quarter-final match against Selby.